justeattakeaway/pie/apps/pie-docs/README.md

 We have route navigation tests that ensure all existing pages can be correctly navigated to.
 When you add new pages, these tests will fail as there are new unexpected pages (this is by design).

-Route tests need a production build so that they do not fail with `draft` pages routes.
-For this we recommend to:
+Route tests need a production build so that they do not fail with `draft` page routes.
+For this, we recommend to:
 - stop any local instance of the doc site
 - delete your `dist` folder
 - create a production build with `yarn build --filter=pie-docs`